mmatyas/pegasus-theme-es2-simple/README.md

 ## Installation

-Find or create your `themes` directory; depending on your platform it should be at:

-- `~/.config/pegasus-frontend/themes/` (Linux)
-- `C:/Users/[username]/AppData/Local/pegasus-frontend/themes` (Windows)
-- `~/Library/Preferences/pegasus-frontend/themes` (macOS)
-- `<storage>/pegasus-frontend/themes` (Android)

-(see the [documentation](http://pegasus-frontend.org/docs/user-guide/config-dirs/) for more details)

-Then clone or download-and-extract this repository into your `themes` directory, and select the "ES2 Simple" in the settings menu of Pegasus.
+[Download](https://github.com/mmatyas/pegasus-theme-es2-simple/archive/master.zip) and extract to your [theme directory](http://pegasus-frontend.org/docs/user-guide/installing-themes.md).
+You can then select the theme in the settings menu of Pegasus.

 ## License